Appilot123/Real-Device-Instagram-Automation-Bot/README.md

 ## FAQ

-**Is this safe for my accounts?**
+Q: **Is this safe for my accounts?**
-No automation is “risk-free.”
+A: No automation is “risk-free.”
 Use conservative limits, unique device fingerprints, quality proxies/SIMs, and warm accounts first.

-**Does the free version include DMs or posting?**
+Q: **Does the free version include DMs or posting?**
-No. Free covers Follow, Unfollow, Share Reels, Share Posts.
+A: No. Free covers Follow, Unfollow, Share Reels, Share Posts.
 Pro unlocks DMs, posting, comments, stories, and more.

-**Can it run on emulators?**
+Q: **Can it run on emulators?**
-Primary focus is **real devices**.
+A: Primary focus is **real devices**.
 Emulator support is possible but riskier.
 We recommend real hardware.

-**Does it support multiple accounts/devices?**
+Q: **Does it support multiple accounts/devices?**
-Yes.
+A: Yes.
 Add devices to the pool; assign campaigns per device with schedules.

-**How are limits enforced?**
+Q: **How are limits enforced?**
-Global and per-action caps, token-bucket limiter, random jitter, cooldowns, and night-mode windows.
+A: Global and per-action caps, token-bucket limiter, random jitter, cooldowns, and night-mode windows.

-**Can you add a custom feature for me?**
+Q: **Can you add a custom feature for me?**
-Yes—Pro subscribers can request custom tasks/actions, dashboards, or integrations.
+A: Yes—Pro subscribers can request custom tasks/actions, dashboards, or integrations.

-**Compliance & responsibility**
+Q: **Compliance & responsibility**
-You are responsible for adhering to Instagram’s Terms and applicable laws.
+A: You are responsible for adhering to Instagram’s Terms and applicable laws.
 Use only with accounts you own/have permission to manage.

 ---